The Acme Brewery of San Francisco was established in 1907 by

 On March 25, 1924, the brewery patented their brewing

-the patent date appears, center bottom, on the label. (see Acme Brew sign below)
+patent date appears, center bottom, on the label.
+They also

 Products Refining Corp. banner.
 The Fulton Street plant was apparently